Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Analysis of Bias Inheritance

 \section{Analysis of Bias Inheritance}

-This section presents several attempted analysis to further understand the rationale behind bias inheritance, which can be used for the subsequent mitigation.
-While our analysis certainly cannot interpret all nuances in bias inheritance due to the large-scale or black-box nature of the pre-training data with increasingly complex network architecture, we provide several example-based analysis as attempts for explanation.
+This section presents attempted analysis to the rationale of bias inheritance.
+While our analysis cannot interpret all nuances due to the large-scale or black-box nature of the pre-training data with complex network architecture, we provide several example-based analysis.
 Our primary conjecture is that the biased augmented data causes \textit{misalignment} from different perspectives, including values, groups, and data distributions, which then result in the nuanced impacts on downstream tasks.

 \textbf{Misalignment between LLM Responses and Human Cultural Values.} As discussed in \cref{sec:culture_understanding}, the performance degraded across all cultures for bias directly-related classification tasks.
 Additionally, for story generation, the proportion of negative adjectives shows noticeable increases.
 To understand this, we analyzed the alignment between LLM-generated responses and real human responses to value-related questions.
 In the cultural contextual bias type, LLMs answered the same value questions provided to individuals from different cultures.
 As shown in \Cref{fig:answer_imbalance}(a), the responses of LLMs significantly differ from those of humans in GlobalOpinionQA, particularly for subtle value questions.
-The misalignment is more pronounced for Eastern cultures (e.g., Arabic, Chinese) than Western cultures (e.g., Portuguese, Spanish).
-This indicates that the model’s limited understanding of human value systems, especially those from Eastern contexts, contributes to the negative impacts.
+The misalignment is more pronounced for Eastern cultures (e.g., Arabic, Chinese) than Western cultures (e.g., Portuguese, Spanish), indicating models' limited understanding of human values, especially those from Eastern contexts, contributes to the negative impacts.